vkalithkar/Currency-Conversion-Project/README.md

 * `main_dash.py`: The entry point of the application.
 Start here!
 * `basicpage.py`: Contains the layout and structure of the Dash application.
 * `plots.py`: Handles the creation of interactive plots and visualizations.
-* `analysis.py`: Includes functions for data analysis and trend identification.
+* `analysis.py`: Includes functions for data subsetting.
 * `assets/`: Contains static assets like CSS and images for the Dash app.

 ## Quick Start

-1. Clone the repository:
+1. Clone the repository and ensure that dependencies are installed:
    `git clone https://github.com/vkalithkar/Currency-Conversion-Project.git`

-2. Navigate to the project directory:
-   `cd Currency-Conversion-Project`

-3. (Optional) Create and activate a virtual environment:
-   `python -m venv venv`
-   `venv\Scripts\activate`

-4. Install dependencies:
-   `pip install -r requirements.txt`

-5. Run the application:
+2. Run the application:
    `python src/main_dash.py`

-6. Click on the link to the local server from the terminal, which should open your browser to the Currency Capsule!
+3. Click on the link to the local server from the terminal, which should open your browser to the Currency Capsule!

 ## Dependencies